Jozdlm/personal-gallery/README.md

 ## Motivation

 This project was developed to enhance my PHP skills and serve as a learning exercise.
-I started inspired by the project from the Falcon Master PHP course, but I decided to add a lot of more features.

 ## Features